OSGeo/PROJ/README.md

 As an alternative to installing the data package on the local system, the resource files can be retrieved on-the-fly from the [PROJ CDN](https://cdn.proj.org/).
-A network-enabled PROJ build will automaticall try to fetch resource files that are not present locally from the CDN.
+A network-enabled PROJ build will automatically fetch resource files that are not present locally from the CDN.